muratcangencturk/elonmusksimulator/README.md

 3. Drag/swipe the card left or right to pick an answer.
 Keep the meters from maxing out or dropping to zero to survive.
 4. If you fail, hit **Try Again** or **Quit** to restart.

+## Installing as a PWA
+This project includes a web app manifest and service worker.
+If your browser supports Progressive Web Apps, you can install **Elon Musk Simulator** for an app-like experience:

+1. Serve or open `index.html` in a modern browser such as Chrome, Edge or mobile browsers.
+2. Look for the **Install** or **Add to Home Screen** prompt in the address bar or browser menu.
+3. Confirm the installation and the game will launch from your apps list offline.

 Screenshots below show a glimpse of the interface:

 ![Elon happy](elon_musk_happy.png)